bauminao/ansible/README.md

 In order to use it the most optimized way, it seems the best underlaying package is: aptitude (apt-get install aptitude)
+You can install it remote via:
+- ansible-playbook -i hosts pb/install_aptitude.yml

 ### Perhaps something necessary to prevent stupid questions: